Myster-Tee/TinfoilWebServer/README.md

   "Blacklist": {
-    "Enabled": boolean,                 // Enable or disable the IP blacklisting feature "FilePath": string,                 // The path of the file where to save blacklisted IPs "MaxConsecutiveFailedAuth": number, // The number of consecutived unauthenticated requests to reach for blacklisting an IP
+    "Enabled": boolean,                 // Enable or disable the IP blacklisting feature "FilePath": string,                 // The path of the file where to save blacklisted IPs "MaxConsecutiveFailedAuth": number, // The maximum number of consecutive unauthenticated requests to reach for blacklisting an IP
     "IsBehindProxy": boolean            // When set to true, incoming IP address will be taken fromFo "X-Forwarded-For" header otherwise it will be taken from TCP/IP protocol
   },
   "Kestrel": {                          // Web server configuration, see https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/endpoints?view=aspnetcore-6.0 for more information